williez0778/fpblog/README.md

 There is _only one_ overview entry.

 *Context*
-The “Freedom Project” for SEP10 is all about _explain what the freedom project is_.
+The “Freedom Project” for SEP10 is all about _applying what we have learned in out own website creation and presenting it_.

-The purpose of this blog is to _explain what is it that you are using the blog for_
+The purpose of this blog is to _Keep record of my journey on this road_.

 *Content*
-For my project, I am making a website about _insert your topic_ using Github, HTML, CSS, and(tbd
+For my project, I am making a website about _Serial Killers_ using Github, HTML, CSS, and(tbd

-This blog will document the process of independently studying _insert your topic_ and (tbd) and making the website.
+This blog will document the process of independently studying _Serial Killers_ and (tbd) and making the website.

 ### Daily Entries

 The second type are 'daily' entries.
 These should be completed each time you work on the Freedom Project, whether you are working at school or at home, on research or revision.
 Doesn't matter.
-This documents the _process_ involved in its creation.
+This documents the _research_ involved in its creation.
 Each week there will be a new file to hold the new Blog Entry you write on Freedom Friday.
 The first file should be called entry1.md.

 ## TO DO: